Chapel of Notre-Dame de Constance

 Go straight down to the church tower.

 Then turn left down the main street and straight ahead into the village via the Place Gambetta.
-The tourist office is on the right hand side, where a folding map with hikes in this region is also shown.
+The tourist office is on the right hand side, where a folding map with hikes in this region is also sold.
 Hike number 7 on this map serves as the basis for this tour description.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2015 during our field research for Provence-Guide.Net.